Build a User Management App with Ionic Angular

 You can pull the database schema down to your local project by running the db pull command.
 Read the local development docs for detailed instructions.

-1supabase link --project-ref <project-id>2# You can get <project-id> from your project's dashboard URL: https://supabase.com/dashboard/project/<project-id>3supabase db pullGet API details
+1supabase link --project-ref <project-id>2# You can get <project-id> from your project's dashboard URL: https://supabase.com/dashboard/project/<project-id>3supabase db pullGet API details#

 Now that you've created some database tables, you are ready to insert data using the auto-generated API.

-To do this, you need to get the Project URL and key.
-Get the URL from the API settings section of a project and the key from the the API Keys section of a project's Settings page.
+To do this, you need to get the Project URL and key from the project Connect dialog.

 Changes to API keys